About

 Building robots for space.

 I'm a Mechatronics & Robotics Engineer currently pursuing my MSc in Robotics and Autonomous Systems at the University of Bath.
-My research focuses on decentralised control architectures for multi-robot systems.
+My research interest is in decentralised control for multi-robot systems, with an eye toward in-space assembly and on-orbit servicing.

 My goal is to work on space robotics: autonomous systems that can operate in orbit and on planetary surfaces.
 This drives everything I do - from my academic research to the projects I take on.